-The Law and Technology Student Society (LTSS) is the Centre and the Faculty of Law's official student-run club for law students who have an interest in technology law and policy.
+The Law and Technology Student Society (LTSS) is the Centre for Law, Technology and Society and the Faculty of Law's official student-run club for law students who have an interest in technology law and policy.

-The LTSS is passionate about bridging the gap between technologists, lawyers and policy makers.
+The LTSS is passionate about bridging the gap between technologists, lawyers and policymakers.
 Get involved with the LTSS today!

 Contact us